What best practices should be considered when developing a custom markup language in PHP for a content management system?

 Related Questions

-- Are there any potential pitfalls to be aware of when listing folders in a directory using PHP?
+- Are there any potential pitfalls to be aware of when copying and merging arrays in PHP, especially when dealing with complex sorting rules like in the provided example?